 Stratford has been running their own Internet service since the 1990s, when they first installed optic fibre.
 In a strategic move, the Ontario city was able to direct the money initially earned through its data utility, Rhyzome Networks, back into the project itself, expanding by 50 per cent and introducing 1 Gbps connections to schools and other public services.

 This, of course, meant Stratford saved even more money.
-Through its network, a strong wi-fi connection has also been widely available at over 300 locations, while Rhyzome Networks' merger with the regional Wightman Telecom in 2012 has meant that the last four years in Stratford have seen fibre availability expand across the entire city.
+Through its network, a strong wi-fi connection has also been widely available at over 300 locations, while Rhyzome Networks' merger with the regional Wightman Telecom in 2012 has meant that Stratford has since seen fibre availability expand across the entire city.
 Stratford also operates a smart-meter program and offers a leasing program to ISPs and co-op networks.